-Figure 4.
-ITRS extracted from the closed symbolic execution graph of Figure 3 the design of new program analyzers for different programming languages by clarifying some common principles of these approaches.
+The novelty of our approach is twofold.
+On the one hand, we propose a language-independent approach that may ease the design of new program analyzers for different programming languages by clarifying some common principles of these approaches.
 On the other hand, we reformulate the scheme using well-known principles from partial evaluation, so that the vast literature on constructing finite symbolic executions can be reused (rather than starting from scratch, as some of the above works have done).

-Proving that a program terminates for all possible inputs is undoubtedly a fundamental problem that has been extensively studied in the context of term rewriting [7] and logic programming [30], where powerful termination provers exist (see, e.g., the results from the last termination competition [26]).
+Proving that a program terminates for all possible inputs is undoubtedly a fundamental problem that has been extensively studied in the context of term rewriting [7], [31] and logic programming [32], where powerful termination provers exist (see, e.g., the results from the last termination competition [27]).
 In contrast, proving the termination of imperative programs has been mostly overlooked for decades.
-Recent progress in this area, however, has changed the picture and powerful-and usable-tools have emerged [31].
+Recent progress in this area, however, has changed the picture and powerful-and usable-tools have emerged [33].

-One popular branch of work is based on the notion of transition invariants [32] and applies to both sequential and concurrent programs (see [28] for a recent survey).
+One popular branch of work is based on the notion of transition invariants [34] and applies to both sequential and concurrent programs (see [29] for a recent survey).
 These techniques aim at identifying a set of invariants that approximate the closure of the transition relation of a program, so that if these invariants are well founded, the considered program is terminating.
-These methods, however, rely on the construction of ranking functions and, thus, our symbolic execution-based approach may be advantageous when the control flow is complex (but can be represented with a finite number of states without losing too much precision).
+The main advantage of this method is that his divide-and-conquer approach allows one to search for different well-founded relations rather than a single, monolithic one for the complete program (which is much more difficult in practice). these methods, however, rely on the construction of ranking functions and, thus, our symbolic execution-based approach may be advantageous when the control flow is complex (but can be represented with a finite number of states without losing too much precision).
 Actually, our preliminary experimental results showed that our scheme succeeds for some typical examples from the transition invariants literature.
 Unfortunately, a detailed comparison is quite difficult since the main tool based on transition invariants, TERMINATOR, is not publicly available.

-Another alternative approach considers the termination of C programs by translating the original program to a term rewrite system [25].
+Another alternative approach considers the termination of C programs by translating the original program to a term rewrite system [26].
 However, in contrast to our approach, the rewrite rules are extracted from the program's syntax.
 Consequently, it is (faster but) much less accurate since no information is propagated forward in the computations.
 In order to alleviate this problem, additional static analyses are proposed, though their impact is difficult to measure.